m1ngsama/TUT/STATUS.md

   - No visual history panel (F3)
   - No persistence across sessions

-- ⚠️ **Search** - Not implemented
-  - / search command not working
-  - n/N navigation not working
-  - No highlight of matches

 ### Feature Gaps
 - ⚠️ No form support (input fields, buttons, etc.)
 - ⚠️ No image rendering (even ASCII art)